josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## creating-set.js
 JavaScript now offers built-in classes for sets as first-class citizens in the language.
 A set is a unique collection of primitive and objects.
 Duplicates are not allowed.

+## creating-map.js
+A Map is an associative collection of keys and values where the keys are distinct.
+Key and values may be any primitive or object.
+Maps can be initialized with values or values can be added to an empty map.